-2018 research from the Institute for Economics and Peace (IEP) finds that economic performance and peace are often mutually reinforcing, and better economic performance assists peacebuilding and vice-versa.
+2018 Business and Peace research from the Institute for Economics and Peace (IEP) finds that economic performance and peace are often mutually reinforcing, and better economic performance assists peacebuilding and vice-versa.
 Together, they can form a virtuous cycle.

 Economic growth and development are fundamental elements for peace and security, but it will take practical changes within businesses, as well as the multilateral system, to strengthen fragile societies in the long term.